 Annual awards are available in the performance areas of Art, Digital Media Design, Music, Forensics, Journalism (Broadcast and Print) and Theatre.
-These awards are determined by the respective departments; Music Scholarships typically range from \$300 to \$2,000 per year, while the others range from \$300 to \$1,500 per year.
+These awards are determined by the respective departments; Music Scholarships typically range from \$500 to \$2,000 per year, while the others range from \$500 to \$1,500 per year.
 All are renewable dependent upon maintenance of a specified grade-point average and participation in departmental activities.

-Awards of Circumstances and Special Awards
+Awards of Circumstance and Special Awards

 Muskingum offers certain automatic Awards of Circumstance to undergraduate students who meet the defined conditions for the award.
 Financial need is not a consideration, but the awards are included as part of the financial aid package for students who demonstrate need.
+These awards are generally limited to full-time students and are renewable for students who continue to meet eligibility criteria and are making satisfactory academic progress.

 - Special Acknowledgment Awards are made to students who are not awarded academic scholarships but meet specified minimum GPA and ACT/SAT standards.
-Awards range from \$3,000 to \$5,000 per year for four years.
+Awards range from \$4,000 to \$6,500 per year.
 A 2.5 cumulative GPA is required for renewal. - Presbyterian Grants are given to students who are communicant members of the Presbyterian Church, USA at the time of entry to Muskingum.
-Awards are \$1,000 per year for four years.
-Notification of official membership by the church pastor must be submitted to Muskingum. - Alumni Grants are made to children and grandchildren of Muskingum College alumni.
-Awards are \$1,000 per year for four years.
+Awards are \$1,000 per year. - Alumni Grants are made to children and grandchildren of Muskingum University alumni.
+Awards are \$1,000 per year.
 Students must indicate the alumni relationship on the application for admission. - Appalachian Regional Grants are awarded to students who reside in a county defined as Appalachian by the Appalachian Regional Commission.
-Awards are \$500 per year for four years.
+Awards are \$500 per year.
 The county of residence must be indicated on the admission for application. - Clergy Grants are made to dependent children of ordained Presbyterian Church, USA ministers engaged in full-time church work.
-Grants are \$1,000 per year for four years. - Sibling Grants are given when two or more dependent students from the same family are enrolled full-time simultaneously at Muskingum.
+Grants are \$1,000 per year. - Sibling Grants are given when two or more dependent students from the same family are enrolled full-time simultaneously at Muskingum.
 Tuition charges are discounted by 25 percent for all but the first student, with the total discount divided equally among all the family's dependent children in attendance. - General Motors/Equal Employment Opportunity Scholarships are awarded to female students who have a parent employed by General Motors and to minority students.
-Awards are \$1,000 per year for four years. - Access Awards of up to \$5,000 per year are made to selected students with exceptional financial need and/or who represent under-deserved populations. - Horizon Awards of up to \$1,000 per year are made to selected entering students who, by virtue of their involvement, leadership and achievement in multiple areas, demonstrate the potential to make significant contributions to the College.
+Awards are \$1,000 per year. - Access Awards of up to \$5,000 per year are made to selected students with exceptional financial need and/or who represent under-served populations. - Horizon Awards of up to \$1,500 per year are made to selected entering students who, by virtue of their involvement, leadership and achievement in multiple areas, demonstrate the potential to make significant contributions to the University. - PLUS Opportunity Awards of \$2,500 are made to students admitted to the PLUS Program who do not qualify for academic scholarships or Special Acknowledgement Awards.
+There are academic criteria for these awards.